szykes/simple-backend/README.md

 - **Model** is under `models/`, this contains the SQL queries.
 The SQL table definition is under `migrations/`.
 - **View** is under `views/`, this contains the content handling.
 The HTML templates are under `templates/`.
 - **Controller** is under `controllers/`.

+It is protected againts the CSRF attack.

+The password hashing uses `bcrypt`.
+The tokens are created by cryptographically secure pseudorandom number generator and hashed by `sha256`.

 ### SQL migration